October 18, 202515 minLion Fans

 pip install python-dotenv

 Warning: instagrapi is an unofficial package that uses reverse engineering to bypass Instagram's restrictions.
-Ban risk is extremely high.
+The risk of having your account restricted or disabled is extremely high.

 Basic Login Example (For Learning Only)